vladokr/FeedbackManager/README.md

 # Feedback Manager

-It provides a REST Api for players to give feedbacks about their game experiances.
+Provides a REST Api for players to give feedbacks about their game experiances.

 ## Getting Started